Sam3360/formula_math/README.md

-# formula_math
 🧮 Formula Math (formula_math)

-Formula Math is a comprehensive Python library designed to bring essential math, physics, finance, and geometry formulas directly to your fingertips.
-Whether you are a student, teacher, or developer, formula_math eliminates the need to look up constants or derive complex equations — just import and solve.
+Formula Math is a comprehensive Python library designed to make math, physics, finance, and geometry formulas instantly accessible in one place.
+It’s perfect for students, teachers, hobbyists, or developers who want to save time and avoid remembering formulas.

+🎯 Target Audience & Benefits

+Who is this for?

+Students: Simplify homework and verify complex calculations across math and physics.

+Educators: Use it as a teaching tool to demonstrate formula applications in Python.

+Developers: A lightweight utility for apps requiring quick geometry or finance logic without heavy dependencies.

+Why use formula_math?

+Save Time: No need to look up constants (like $\pi$ or $g$) or derive formulas from scratch.

+Accuracy: Built-in logic handles edge cases like complex roots in quadratics.

+Readability: Clean, intuitive function names make your code easier for others to understand.

 🚀 Key Features

-Finance: Quick calculations for interest and savings.
+Finance: Quick calculations for simple and compound interest.

-Geometry: Full support for 2D areas/perimeters and 3D volumes/surface areas.
+Geometry: Full support for 2D (Area/Perimeter) and 3D (Volume/Surface Area).

-Physics: Basic kinematics, dynamics, and energy calculations.
+Physics: Kinematics, dynamics, energy, and pressure.

-Algebra: Solve quadratics and find means instantly.
+Algebra: Solve quadratics and calculate means.

-Trigonometry: Intuitive degree-based calculations.
+Trigonometry: Intuitive degree-based functions.

-Combinatorics: Easy access to factorials, permutations, and combinations.
+Miscellaneous: Factorials, Fibonacci, and Combinatorics.

 📦 Installation